Trip created by Stevie Christie

 The final section takes us along a stretch of the original ‘Road to The Isles’.
 A new road bypasses the coastal road, making this an idyllic and almost car-free ride as we pass numerous white sand beaches.
 Looking out to sea, the high peaks of Cuillin Hills on the Isle of Skye and the distinctive skylines of the Small Isles make this a memorable ride.

-On arrival in Mallaig, we will connect with the ferry to the Isle of Skye, then transfer to our hotel for the next three nights in the picturesque town of Portree.
-(B, L)
+On arrival in Mallaig, we will connect with the ferry to the Isle of Skye, then transfer to our hotel for the night in the south of the island.
+(B, L, D)

-This morning we drive to the village of Sconser and travel across to the Island of Raasay, located between Skye and the Applecross Peninsula.
-Here we will cycle on the quiet single track roads, riding on the famous ‘Calum’s Road’, built single-handedly by a local crofter between the mid 1960s and the mid 1970s, with hand tools and a wheelbarrow.
+This morning we ride to Broadford followed by a short transfer to the village of Sconser and travel across to the Island of Raasay, located between Skye and the Applecross Peninsula.
+Here we will cycle on the quiet single track roads, visit the distillery and if time allows, the famous ‘Calum’s Road’, built single-handedly by a local crofter between the mid 1960s and the mid 1970s, with hand tools and a wheelbarrow.

 After breakfast, we transfer back to Inverness, stopping at Eilean Donan Castle for a quick photo stop to break up the journey.
 (B)